Village of the Damned (1960)

 One of the children has the box taken by one of his "brothers" and this is the first time we truly see them use their brain powers to mind control the kid, and make him give the box back.

 The plot jumps ahead several years, until the kids are functionally about eight or ten years old.
 They are ostracized and feared by the town at large, and keep mostly to themselves.
+The movie later establishes only three years have passed since the incident, just to put a timeline on all this.

 We spend a brief moment with David and his mother after he cuts his finger, showing him cold and distant, but oop, we have to cut to a gathering of men talking about the town instead.